-Any actions that qualify as an 'acquisition' of residential real estate assets in Switzerland within the broad meaning of the Swiss Federal Law on Acquisition of Real Estate by Persons Resident Abroad (the Lex Koller) are subject to the Lex Koller if the acquiring person qualifies as a person abroad.
+Any actions that qualify as an 'acquisition' of residential real estate assets in Switzerland within the broad meaning of the Swiss Federal Act on the Acquisition of Immovable Property in Switzerland by Foreign Non-Residents (the Lex Koller) are subject to the Lex Koller if the acquiring person qualifies as a person abroad.
 The filing of an application for authorisation is mandatory.
 Failure to file an application and to obtain an authorisation for the acquisition may, among other things, lead to the acquisition being declared null and void.